 Whatever your goal, if you want to be competitive online you will need to implement SEO into your tool belt.
 SEO practices include researching keywords for relevancy and competitiveness, writing and editing content to match your company’s voice and optimizing content for readability and keyword strength and that’s just the start.
 It’s true that SEO is a slow, long-term strategy but given time to run, it will prove it’s worth.
 SEO is one of the most valuable tools in the digital marketplace.

 If Digital Marketing was Star Wars, SEO would be Luke Skywalker and Paid Search would be Han Solo.
-SEO is like Luke, in that there is a light and a dark side and a a bit of mystery involved in your results.
+SEO is like Luke, in that there is a light and a dark side and a bit of mystery involved in your results.
 You can work for 6 months writing content around a keyword, and not even get to the first page of the search engine results.

 However, paid search is the Han of this analogy because without it, you may never get to the top spot (or defeat Darth Vader).
 In PPC, is more aggressive and straight forward.
 If you can build and optimize your account properly, you are almost guaranteed a spot at the top of the search results, instantly.
-Moreover, paid search platforms like Google Adwords and Bing Ads are structured in a way that shows your business exclusively to people who are looking for goods/services like yours.
+Moreover, paid search platforms like Google Ads and Bing Ads are structured in a way that shows your business exclusively to people who are looking for goods/services like yours.
 Incorporating a paid search strategy can be the added boost that your business need to expand its online growth.
 So if your goals are to grow sales and brand awareness, PPC is the way to go.

 Organic reach on social media platforms just isn’t what it used to be, with an increase in “click-bate” posts and Facebook’s new algorithm update, organic efforts will have to shift to accommodate.
 Regardless paid social remains a cost-effective strategy for business looking to expand their growth.